-Educators Peer Coaching Workshop is for faculty or administrators interested in peer coaching others or being peer coached.
+Capacity-Building Peer Coaching Workshop is for faculty or administrators interested in peer coaching others and being peer coached.
 Whether as follow-up to training or for other professional development needs, through peer coaching educators receive personalized individual support that provides professional learning for both the inviting educator and the coach.
 University of New England spotlights research on our peer coaching framework – here.

 Educators’ Peer Coaching Workshop includes: